PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/form.md

 ---
 title: "Forms are Fundamental"
 weight: 8
-summary: "It's hard to think of a website that doesn't contain form.
+summary: "It's hard to think of a website that doesn't contain forms.
 Even if your content is a canon of
         theological theses, you're at least going to want to get users to subscribe to your newsletter."
 script: "form.js"
 draft: false